 All campus tours, including the Residence Halls, are organized through the MCC Admissions Office.
 The Admissions Office is located on the Brighton Campus, Building 1 Room 211, phone number 585.292.2200.
 Several summer orientations will include a residence hall component and tour.
 You can view the Orientation schedule here or visit the Housing and Residence Life website for additional information.(back)

 This depends on your financial aid eligibility.
 If you have enough financial aid eligibility, your aid may cover your residence hall expenses.
 Contact the Financial Aid Office for more information.(back)

-If you have applied to live in the residence halls, and you are not initially assigned a space, you can request to remain on the waiting list.
+If you have applied to live in the residence halls, and you are not initially assigned a space, you will automatically be placed on the waiting list.
 If you choose not to remain on the waiting list, you must notify the Housing & Residence Life in wriing and your housing/security deposit will be refunded.

 Monroe Community College does have an off-campus web page that will help students who are looking for off-campus housing in the local area.(back)